nfredmond/DOT-Dashboard/public/docs/user-manual.md

 3. Select the scenarios to compare
 4. View the comparison table and charts
 5. Use the "Export Comparison" button to save the analysis

+## Benefit-Cost Analysis

+The Benefit-Cost Analysis module provides comprehensive tools for evaluating the economic efficiency of transportation projects.
+It helps calculate metrics such as Net Present Value (NPV), Benefit-Cost Ratio (BCR), Internal Rate of Return (IRR), and Payback Period to assist in project decision-making.

+### Creating a Benefit-Cost Analysis

+1. Navigate to a project's detail page
+2. Click on the "Benefit-Cost" tab
+3. Click "New Analysis" button
+4. Fill in the required information:
+   * Analysis Name
+   * Description
+   * Base Year
+   * Analysis Horizon (years)
+   * Discount Rate
+5. Configure benefits and costs
+6. Click "Save Analysis" to create

+### Configuring Monetization Parameters

+The system uses structured monetization parameters to ensure consistent valuation across analyses:

+1. Navigate to an analysis edit page
+2. Click on the "Parameters" tab
+3. Configure values for each category:

+   **Value of Time**
+   * Commuter Value of Time ($/hour)
+   * Commercial Value of Time ($/hour)
+   * Freight Value of Time ($/hour)

+   **Emissions Costs**
+   * CO2 ($/metric ton)
+   * NOx ($/ton)
+   * PM ($/ton)

+   **Safety/Accident Costs**
+   * Fatal Accidents ($/accident)
+   * Injury Accidents ($/accident)
+   * Property Damage Only ($/accident)

+   **Vehicle Operating Costs**
+   * Fuel Cost ($/gallon)
+   * Maintenance ($/mile)
+   * Depreciation ($/mile)

+   **Health Benefits**
+   * Walking ($/mile)
+   * Biking ($/mile)

+4. Click "Apply Parameters" to update the analysis

+### Adding Benefits and Costs

+1. Navigate to the analysis edit page
+2. In the "Benefits" section, click "Add Benefit"
+3. Select benefit category (Travel Time Savings, Safety, Emissions, etc.)
+4. Enter annual value or specific year-by-year values
+5. Specify growth rate if applicable
+6. Add notes to document assumptions
+7. Repeat for all benefits

+8. In the "Costs" section, click "Add Cost"
+9. Select cost category (Capital, Maintenance, Operations, etc.)
+10. Enter costs by year or as annual values
+11. Add notes to document assumptions
+12. Click "Save" to update the analysis

+### Viewing Analysis Results

+1. Navigate to the analysis detail page
+2. The "Charts" tab displays key metrics:
+   * Benefit-Cost Ratio
+   * Net Present Value
+   * Internal Rate of Return
+   * Payback Period
+3. View timeline charts showing benefits and costs over time
+4. Click "Parameters" tab to view the monetization parameters used

+### Sensitivity Analysis

+Sensitivity analysis helps understand how changes in key parameters affect results:

+1. Navigate to the analysis detail page
+2. Click the "Sensitivity" tab
+3. Select parameters to test (discount rate, benefit values, etc.)
+4. Specify low, base, and high values for each parameter
+5. Click "Run Sensitivity Analysis"
+6. View tornado charts and switching-point analysis results

+### Monte Carlo Risk Analysis

+Monte Carlo simulation helps quantify uncertainty in your benefit-cost analysis:

+1. Navigate to the analysis detail page
+2. Click the "Risk" tab
+3. Configure parameters for simulation:
+   * Select parameters to vary
+   * Choose probability distributions (normal, uniform, triangular)
+   * Set distribution parameters (mean, standard deviation, min/max)
+4. Click "Run Simulation" (1000 iterations)
+5. View results including:
+   * Probability distributions for key metrics
+   * Confidence intervals
+   * Probability of positive NPV
+   * Probability of BCR > 1

+### Integrating with CAMP and TrendNavigator

+To use travel demand model outputs in benefit-cost analysis:

+1. Navigate to the analysis detail page
+2. Click "Import Data"
+3. Select "CAMP Integration" or "TrendNavigator Integration"
+4. Select the model run to use
+5. Configure integration options:
+   * Travel time data mapping
+   * Emissions data mapping
+   * Safety data mapping
+   * Vehicle operating cost data mapping
+6. Click "Import" to incorporate model data into your analysis

+### Comparing Multiple Analyses

+1. Navigate to the project's benefit-cost page
+2. Select two or more analyses using checkboxes
+3. Click "Compare Selected"
+4. View side-by-side comparison of key metrics
+5. Compare timelines and benefit/cost breakdowns
+6. Export comparison to PDF or Excel

 ## Travel Demand Forecasting & Trend Analysis